 There are options that may be available to someone who is charged for the first time with certain misdemeanor and felony offenses in Michigan.
 An experienced criminal defense lawyer will know all of the available options and how to maximize his or her chances of obtaining an extraordinary result.
 A person charged with a first offense for certain offenses, if they are under 21-years-old (at the time of the offense) or under other special circumstances, may qualify for a special disposition whereby the offense can be dismissed upon meeting certain requirements or the offense may NEVER even go on their criminal record.
 Although these options may be available, it is infrequently certain that the judge will grant this type of extraordinary relief.
 This is where a great criminal defense lawyer can be invaluable and can make the difference between a conviction and a clean record.

 Drug Crimes including Marijuana, Cocaine, Prescription Medication, and Others

-MCL 333.7411 (also known as “7411”): This provision allows for a first time offender involving use or possession of marijuana, cocaine, Vicodine, Xanax, Oxycontin or controlled substance to have the proceedings deferred without entering a judgment of guilt.
+MCL 333.7411 (also known as “7411”): This provision allows for a first-time offender involving use or possession of marijuana, cocaine, Vicodin, Xanax, Oxycontin or controlled substance to have the proceedings deferred without entering a judgment of guilt.
 This provision is available for both misdemeanor drug crimes and felony drug offenses.
 After successfully completing probation, the court shall discharge the individual and dismiss the case.
-If granted treatment under 7411, the status may lost if there is a violation of probation.
+If granted treatment under 7411, the status may be lost if there is a violation of probation.

 Dismissal Under a Delayed Sentence